GraceJiang06/python-learning/README.md

-#The repo is for daily work about script pyrhon, perl, and shell.
+#The repo is for daily work about script python, perl, and shell.